MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ---
-title: Linked server couldn't be created after migrating the on-premises SQL Server to Azure
+title: Linked server creation failed after migrating on-premises SQL Server to Azure
-description: This article provides a resolution to a problem when a linked server can't be created after you migrate on-premises SQL Server to Azure. ms.date: 03/22/2024
+description: This article offers a solution to the issue of being unable to create a linked server following the migration of an on-premises SQL Server. ms.date: 03/22/2024
 author: prmadhes-msft
 ms.author: prmadhes